huidr/notes/classics/dante-alighieri-commedia.md

 20. [XXXII] The procession resumes and Dante follows it to arrive at the [Tree of Knowledge](https://en.wikipedia.org/wiki/Tree_of_the_knowledge_of_good_and_evil) (now bare of its leaves) where he falls asleep; Dante wakes up to see an eagle crashing through the tree into the chariot followed by a series of violent assaults (allegory of events in church history)—[XXXIII] Beatrice prophesies that God will avenge the offence by sending someone; at noon, Matelda leads Dante, accompanied by Statius, into the river Eunoe; cleansed and remade, Dante is ready to ascend to Paradise.

 ### Paradiso

+**Moon** (Cantos I-V)

+1. It's noon, and Dante stands with Beatrice in the Garden of Eden.
+As they ascend through the atmosphere, Dante has a strange out-of-body experience.
+Beatrice explains: human souls has innate tendency toward God, and since he has been purified of his sins, he feels this attraction.
+2. Dante gives a warning to his readers whom, he expects, are scholars, theologians and philosophers.
+The Moon is a solid, dense cloud.
+He asks Beatrice why the Moon has dark spots.
+He recounts several stories he has heard, however Beatrice explains: the uneveness is the reflection of the variety God has put in His creation.
+3. Piccarda, sister of Dante's childhood friend Donati, explains: souls in the Moon are virtuous souls but who failed to fulfill some vows.
+Piccardo vowed to be a nun but was taken from her convent by force.
+Dante enquires if the spirits are dissatisfied with the lower Heaven; they say they are content and otherwise, it wouldn't be paradise for they would be opposing God's will.
+4. Dante wonders if Plato was right when he said that souls go back to stars upon death.
+Beatrice answers that it is partly true—souls of Piccarda and others are not remote from God, and stars-and-planets imagery is simply a way of telling God's presence for the limited mortal mind.
+5. Beatrice explains: free will is God's greatest gift to mankind.
+One should not make vows in haste.
+Then the duo travels to Mercury and a flock of spirits greet them.

+**Mercury** (Cantos V-)